Damato/Damato/README.md

 I have been at this for 20 years, with a proven track record.
 All round capable of working in, and with large teams.
 Self starter, active motivator, and a strong focus on delivering best in class, at pace.

 ### Platforms
-Having worked on some of the most popular Cloud platforms, and based on my experience with them informed decisions regarding what they do well.<br/>
+Having worked on some of the most popular Cloud platforms, and based on my experience with them informed decisions regarding what they do well.
 These are some of the ones I am more than comfortable with: <br/>
 <p>
   <img align="left" alt="firebase" src="https://img.shields.io/badge/Google%20firebase-232F3E.svg?style=for-the-badge&logo=firebase&logoColor=FFA611" />